 The Loop: After a user completes a workout, Strava generates a visually appealing summary image with their route map and stats, perfectly formatted for sharing on social media.

-Why It Works: This loop taps into pride and social signaling.
-Athletes are proud of their accomplishments, and the shared image acts as a badge of honor and a high-quality ad for Strava.
+Why It Works: This loop taps into pride.
+Athletes are proud of their accomplishments, and the shared image acts as a badge of honor for the user, and a high-quality billboard for Strava.

 6. The Wordle Viral Loop: The Shareable Grid

-The Loop: After completing the daily puzzle, users can share their results as a grid of green, yellow, and black squares, showing their journey to the solution without revealing the answer.
+The Loop: After completing the daily puzzle, users can share their results as a grid of green and yellow squares, showing their journey to the solution without revealing the answer.

-Why It Works: It creates a sense of shared community and friendly competition.
-The abstract grid is instantly recognizable and creates curiosity among non-users.
+Why It Works: It creates a sense of shared community and “FOMO” (Fear Of Missing Out).
+The abstract grid is instantly recognizable and creates intense curiosity among non-users.

 These loops are built into the core utility of the product.
-To use the product effectively, you *must* invite others.
+To use the product effectively, you must invite your colleagues.

 7. The Figma Viral Loop: The Multiplayer Design Tool

-The Loop: To collaborate on a design file in real-time, a designer must share an invitation link with their colleagues.
+The Loop: To collaborate on a design file in real-time, a designer must generate a link and share it with their engineering or marketing colleagues.

-Why It Works: The virality is not a feature; it *is* the product.
-The loop is driven by necessity and benefits from powerful network effects.
+Why It Works: The virality is not a feature; it is the product.
+The loop is driven by necessity and benefits from powerful, enterprise-wide network effects.

 8. The Slack Viral Loop: Building the Workspace

 The Loop: A new workspace is useless with only one member.
-The very first action a new user is prompted to take is to invite their teammates.
+The very first action a new user is prompted to take during onboarding is to invite their teammates via email or link.

 Why It Works: Like Figma, this loop is driven by necessity.
-The product’s value is zero with one user and increases exponentially with each new team member.
+The product’s value is zero with one user and increases exponentially with each new team member added to the channel.

 9. The Calendly Viral Loop: The Scheduling Handshake

-The Loop: A user sets up their availability and shares their Calendly link with others to book a meeting.
+The Loop: A user sets up their availability and shares their Calendly link with an external client to book a meeting.

-Why It Works: Every time a user successfully uses the product, they expose a new potential user to its value, creating a subtle, one-sided viral loop.
+Why It Works: Every time a user successfully uses the product, they expose a new, external user to its value.
+It is the perfect B2B viral vector.

 10. The Notion Viral Loop: Shared Documents & Templates

-The Loop: Users create and share documents, wikis, or templates with others via a public link.
+The Loop: Users create and share wikis or templates with others via a public link.

 Why It Works: This combines collaboration with UGC.
-A user shares a useful resource with a colleague, who then discovers the power of the Notion platform for themselves.
+A user shares a highly useful resource with a colleague, who then discovers the power of the Notion platform for themselves when they try to edit it.

-As you can see from these viral loop examples, they all have one thing in common, regardless of their mechanics: they absolutely depend on perfect, deterministic attribution.
-Whether you need to grant a reward, understand which content is popular, or simply reduce friction in a collaborative flow, you must be able to reliably connect a new user back to the specific link they came from.
+As you can see from these viral loop examples, they all have one thing in common: they absolutely depend on perfect, deterministic attribution.
+Whether you need to grant a free Robinhood stock, understand which TikTok video is driving the most installs, or seamlessly route a colleague into a Figma file, you must be able to reliably connect a new user back to the specific deep link they clicked.

-This is what Tapp provides.
-It is the essential engine for any of these product led growth examples, giving you the confidence that your data is accurate and your loop is unbreakable.
+This is the infrastructure that Tapp provides.
+We are the essential deferred deep linking engine behind these product-led growth examples, giving you the confidence that your data is accurate and your loop is unbreakable.

 Frequently Asked Questions (FAQ)